Aug 16th - 31st: Back to Taos Post Right Hip Surgeries

 I even took a 3.5-hour nap yesterday, which helped distract from the pain and gave me a natural gap between meds.
 At night I’ve reduced alarms so I only wake once, at 4 am, and so far it’s manageable.
 Sleep is golden.

-I’m slowly learning that fewer inputs can equal more healing.
+I’m slowly learning - over and over - that fewer inputs can equal more healing.

 New Worry: At the end of last year, I had an exposed facial plate moving into my nasal passage — it caused a horrible smell and discharge until surgery to remove it.
 I fear it may be happening again.
 I’ve reached out to a provider who helped me last time but haven’t heard back yet, and I’m considering contacting another.
 With it being the weekend, I’m left waiting, which stirs up questions of self-worth and whether I’m “a bother.”